-A poetically distilled documentary about great ambition, hidden wounds, and the power of surrender — caught between Olympic winds and inner storms.
+A poetically distilled documentary about great ambition, hidden wounds and the moments of losing control, caught between Olympic winds and inner storms.

 Who has seen the wind?